bonplein/cloudflare-dynamic-dns/README.md

 # Cloudflare Dynamic DNS

-A script with which Cloudflare can be used as a Dynamic DNS system which continuously makes sure that your external IP is mapped to your desired Domain.
+A script with which Cloudflare can be used as a dynamic DNS system which continuously makes sure that your external IP is mapped to your desired domain.

 ## Prerequesites